 Stonehaven has become a must visit destination at Hogmanay.
 The stunning Fireball Ceremony heralds in the New Year.
 Blazing cages of fire are swung around by a procession of locals beginning at midnight.
 The tradition aims to burn off the bad spirits of the old year.
 There is usually an open air concert too.
 This year it’s a throwback to the 80s with Deacon Blue!

 Dundee is now home to the new £80m V&A museum of design.
 It's an amazing building in a spectacular setting on the city's waterfront.
 Well worth a visit!.
 The views from the restaurant and viewing balcony are stunning.
 Next door is Scott’s Discovery.
-You can Climb aboard Captain Scott’s ship RRS Discovery where you will follow in the footsteps of him and his crew, see how they lived, what they ate and witness their hardships and their triumphs.
-It’s a fascinating tale of one of the most heroic voyages of exploration ever undertaken.
+You can Climb aboard Captain Scott’s research ship RRS Discovery where you will follow in the footsteps of him and his crew, see how they lived, what they ate and witness their hardships and their triumphs.
+It’s a fascinating tale of one of the most heroic voyages of exploration ever undertaken, two years locked in Antartic ice.
 There is also a cafe and gift shop.

 Verdant Works.
 Scotland’s Jute Museum weaves the tale of jute with the life and work of old Dundee, from the incredible rise of the industry to its subsequent decline.
 It’s a story that transports you back over 100 years when jute was king and Dundee was its realm.
 There are great interactive displays that will appeal to kids and adults alike.
 It’s amazing to think that 50,000 people were employed in 100 mills Jute mills in the city making Dundee the jute capital of the world.